jamestl90/MidiApp_portfolio/README.md

-Disclaimer: Most of the code has been left out as this app is/was used for commercial purposes.
-This is merely a demonstration for my portfolio.
+Disclaimer: This is not a full working upload of the app.
+Certain parts of the code (and project/environment files) have been left out as the project is/was in use commercially.

 <h1>Midi App for Android</h1>